Recipe: Baked Spaghetti Squash Carbonara

 I baked it until crisp and golden on top, then dug in.
-It hit every note I'm looking for in spaghetti carbonara: peppery, creamy, bits of rich bacon mixed in.
+It hit every note I look for in spaghetti carbonara: peppery, creamy, bits of rich bacon mixed in.
 And yet it didn't weigh me down in the same way.
 I have nothing against pasta — love the stuff — but this baked carbonara is a new favorite in the house.
 Even my pasta-desirous husband gobbled it up.
 It might not be pasta, but it’s some serious carbonara.
-Spaghetti squash-lovers (and haters) rejoice!
+Spaghetti squash lovers (and haters) rejoice!

 Baked Spaghetti Squash Carbonara